mlavi/hugo/content/post/git-for-operators.md

 - No human touching anything BUT git!
   - Every configuration is under revision control
   - Process is triggered by a git operation
-  - Every process is also in git (e.g. Jenkinsfile build job, Dockerfile build, webhooks, scripts, blueprints, etc.)
+  - Every process is also in git (*e.g.:* Jenkinsfile build job, Dockerfile build, webhooks, scripts, blueprints, etc.)
 - Git commit a change and make a pull request to a branch that represents an environment:
   - Master = production
   - Staging, dev, QA, etc.